Red Wine Chorizo

 Sorry, the contest has closed – keep your eyes peeled for more giveaways in the future, or click here to subscribe for updates so you’re among the first to know!

-The information given does not include bread or polenta.
+Nutritional information is given for a single serving (1/4 of the total recipe) and does not include bread or polenta.

 No ingredient pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.